Thrombotic Thrombocytopenic Purpura Medication

-• Author: Theodore Wun, MD, FACP; Chief Editor: Emmanuel C Besa, MD more...
+• Author: Theodore Wun, MD, FACP; Chief Editor: Srikanth Nagalla, MD, MS, FACP more...

 Medication Summary

-Generally, drug therapy is reserved for refractory patients.
-Some hematologists routinely treat patients with steroids, and given the data that acquired TTP may be an autoimmune disorder with an inhibitory antibody to vWF-cleaving protease, this practice has appeal.
 The chemotherapeutic agent vincristine has been used as an adjunct to plasma exchange in patients with refractory disease, but its routine use has not been validated.
-Recent case reports have suggested that cyclosporin may be beneficial in patients with refractory disease even though this drug has been incriminated as a potential etiology of TTP.[5]
-Although used in the past, aspirin and dipyridamole are no longer used in treating TTP.
+Case reports have suggested that cyclosporine may be beneficial in patients with refractory disease even though this drug has been incriminated as a potential trigger of TTP.
+[37] Although used in the past, aspirin and dipyridamole are no longer used in treating TTP.

-The anti-CD20 monoclonal antibody rituximab has also been reported to have activity in patients' refractory to plasma exchange.
-A study by Scully et al found that weekly rituximab given within 3 days of acute admission for TTP was safe and effective, with reduced stay and relapse.[6]
+The anti-CD20 monoclonal antibody rituximab has been reported to have activity in TTP that is refractory to plasma exchange.
+A study by Scully et al found that weekly rituximab given within 3 days of acute admission for TTP was safe and effective, with reduced stay and relapse.
+[38] A study by Froissart and colleagues, in 22 adult patients who had responded poorly to plasma exchange, found that treatment with rituximab resulted in shorter overall treatment duration and reduced 1-year relapses, compared with historical controls.
+[29]

 Chemotherapy agents